-Yes

-No
+Entrance exams Yes No

-C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking х applicants?
+C8A Does your institution make use of • 1

+scores in admission decisions for first-time, first-yea ar, degree-seeking x

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2010.
+CSA applicants?
+If yes, place check marks in the a innronriate hoves l nelow to reflect you r institution's notice les for use in J

+COA admission for Fall 2011 . ippropriate boxes i ociow to reflect you ar institution's polic ics for use in

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT
+SAT or ACT

-C8A ACT only

-C8A SAT only
+ACT only SAT only

-SAT and SAT Subject Tests or ACT х
+SAT and SAT Subject Tests or

+ACT Х

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2010, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-- C8B ACT with Writing Component required
+If your institution will make use of for Fall 2010 , please indicate whi in the admissions process): ACT with Writing Component req ch ONE of the follo

-- C8B ACT with Writing component recommended
+C8B ACT with Writing component reco ommended

-- C8B ACT with or without Writing component accepted
+ACT with or without Writing comp Х

+COC Places indicate how your institut on will use the SA T or ACT writing o ompopont: abook a Il that apply:

-C8C SAT essay ACT essay
+C8C Please indicate how your instituti on will use the SA TOTACT WITHING CO SAT essay ACT essay 1

-C8C For admission x х
+For admission X X

-C8C For placement
+For placement

-C8C For advising
+For advising

-C8C In place of an application essay
+In place of an application essay

-C8C As a validity check on the application essay
+CoC As a validity check on the application essay

-C8C No college policy as of now
+C8C No college policy as of now 1

-C8C Not using essay component
+Not using essay component -

+•

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution mic advising?

+COD Yes No x 1

+^ 1

-C8E Latest date by which SAT or ACT scores must be received for fall- February 1st C8E Latest date by which SAT Subject Test scores must be received for Eobruory 1st 1 fall-term admission February 1st
+Latest date by which SAT or ACT February 1st

+C8E Latest date by which SAT Subject t Test scores must be received for February 1st

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F Our applicants are best served by being provided with a variety of ways to meet our standardized test requirement.
-They include: The SAT Reasoning Test; OR The American College Testing assessment test (ACT); OR Three exams of your choice, which must include a quantitative test, a verbal or writing test, and a third test of student's choice.
-The following tests satisfy Hamilton's quantitative and verbal/writing requirements: Acceptbale Quantitative Tests: SAT Math; SAT Subject Tests in Math, Chemistry, or Physics; AP Computer Science, Chemistry, Economics, Math, or Physics; IB Chemistry, Computing Studies, Economic, Math, Physics, or Physical and Chemical Systems.
-Acceptable Verbal/Writing Tests: SAT Critical Reading; SAT Writing; ACT Writing; AP English Language and Composition; IB Language (A1, A2, or B English); TOEFL Exam (for International students ONLY).
+fall-term admission ,

+C8F If necessary, use this space to cla or if tests are not required of som ies (e.g., if tests ar re recommended fo or some students,

+C8F Our applicants are best served by being p provided with a variety

+The SAT Reasoning Test; OR The Ameri include a quantitative test, a verbal or wri •

+quantitative and verbal/writing requiremen nts: Acceptable Quanti tative Tests: SAT Math , SAT Subject Tests in Math, Chemistry, or

+Physics; AP Computer Science, Chemisti Physics, or Physical and Chemical Systei

+English Language and Composition; IB L • • • 0.

+1

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+Please indicate which tests your insti- ment (e.g., state test is): -

-C8G SAT N/A C8G ACT N/A
+C8G SAT N/A

+C8G ACT N/A

 C8G SAT Subject Tests N/A

 C8G AP N/A

 C8G CLEP N/A

-C8G Institutional Exam N/A
+C8G Institutional Exam Х

 C8G State Exam (specify): N/A